 So, interestingly, and perhaps unintuitively, often the best way for us to reduce joint impact is to reduce shoe cushioning.
 That said, this approach does require some time, patience, and care.
 And it tends to work best when our toes are splayed (ideally enabled by Correct Toes) and placed flat on the ground or on a completely flat sole, where each of our toes can bear their fair share of the weight.
 This development also tends to happen naturally; our bodies figure it out based on the strong tactile and proprioceptive feedback they experience in the minimally shod state.

-Helpful Exercise: One illuminating exercise you can perform to observe the difference in impact forces between cushioned and minimalist shoes is to plug your ears with earplugs and then go running, first in cushioned shoes, then in minimalist shoes.
+Helpful Exercise: One illuminating exercise you can perform to observe the difference in impact forces between cushioned and minimalist shoes is to plug your ears and then go running, first in cushioned shoes, then in minimalist shoes.
 You should notice quite a difference in your ears right away, mostly in terms of the jolting and jarring forces your body experiences while running in cushioned shoes.

 Cushioning Issue #2: Effort Expended